 Significantly, this film wasn’t shot in the middle of the night.
-We filmed it at 4.30pm on Tuesday 11 December 2012.
+We filmed it at 4.30pm on 11 December (in Scotland).

 Rider #1 is wearing reflective cycle clothing.
-Dressed like this you’ll be as conspicuous as a redhead in Rwanda.
+Dressed like this you’ll be as conspicuous as a baby whale in a goldfish pond.

 Rider #2 is wearing cycling clothing with retro-reflective trim that glows bright when shone upon from any angle.
 Off the bike, this style of clothing readily doubles as everyday leisure wear.